-Succession - when a tenant dies the tenancy can sometimes be taken over by their spouse or civil partner.
-There can only be one succession to a tenancy.
+Succession - when a tenant dies the tenancy can sometimes be taken over by another member of the household.
+Only certain people have the right to succession and only in certain circumstances.

 Tenancy - is a legally binding contract between a tenant and their landlord.